 When I started, the job search process was incredibly frustrating and downright depressing.
 I sent in over 300 online apps and landed less than five interviews (all of which were rejections after the phone screen).
 I knew this process was broken but everyone kept giving me the same advice: tweak your resume, apply online, then rinse and repeat because “it’s a numbers game.”.

-That wasn’t working for me so I had to create my own system through trial and error, tons of testing, and a lot of rejection.
+That wasn’t working for me so I had to create my system through trial and error, tons of testing, and a lot of rejection.
 That led to the process I teach now which focuses on building relationships with hiring managers and finding creative ways to add value.

 After I got my job at Microsoft, I had a lot of people ask me how I did it.
 I decided to write up a blog post with everything I learned and it ended up getting about 60,000 views in the first month.
 That’s when I knew I was on to something and the rest is history.

-Definitely early, at least in my eyes.
+Early, at least in my eyes.
 I’m 28 right now and have been running Cultivated Culture for just over 3 years.

 I believe I’m just getting started and there is a whole lot more I want to do with Cultivated Culture to help ensure everyone has access to an approach that lets them take back control of their career.